 Sepsis is a reaction to severe infection.
 It can involve many different parts of the body.
-The germs causing the infection can be bacteria, viruses or fungi.
+The germs causing the infection are usually bacteria, but less often can be viruses or fungi.

 What is sepsis?